mohitleoagrawal/mohitleoagrawal.github.io/_posts/2017-12-09-tiny-words.markdown

 Which is due to increase in complexity for resolution of words.

-## Why did this happen?
+## Why this might have happened?

 **Communication Efficiency**

-* Believing that humans care about efficiency, we would need a efficient data compression scheme(huffman encoding is a good example) which should be dependent on following features
+Believing that humans care about efficiency, we would need a efficient data compression scheme(huffman encoding is a good example) which should be dependent on following features
   * How important is utterance of that word?
     * If a word is uttered a lot of times, it should be important.
 Like 'water' seems more important than 'dry ice' as humans need water more often than dry ice.
   * How fundamental a concept is?

 ### Disclaimer

 Most statements are assertions directly out of my head.
-I haven't validated them so please dig more into them to verify for correctness and completeness.
+I haven't validated them so please dig more into them to verify for correctness or completeness.

 ## Single lettered words in Japanese